2025 Argentine legislative election

 Legislative elections were held in Argentina on 26 October 2025.
 Nearly half of the seats in the Chamber of Deputies (127 of 257) and a third of the seats in the Senate (24 of 72) were contested.

-The elections resulted in a decisive victory for incumbent president Javier Milei's party, with La Libertad Avanza (under a single ballot line with Republican Proposal and other smaller parties) winning 64 seats, totalling 111 seats in the Chamber of Deputies.
-The opposition Homeland Force won 46 seats for a total of 99 seats.
-The United Provinces, a newly formed coalition of regional and centrist politicians, increased to a total of 20 seats, and the Workers' Left Front won 3 seats for a total of 8.
-Other smaller parties won the remaining 10.
-Turnout reached a record low in modern Argentine history, at 67.92%, despite compulsory voting.
+The elections resulted in a decisive victory for incumbent president Javier Milei's party, with La Libertad Avanza (under a single ballot line with Republican Proposal and other smaller parties) winning 64 seats, totalling 95 seats in the Chamber of Deputies.
+The opposition Homeland Force won 47 seats for a total of 100 seats.
+The United Provinces, a newly formed coalition of regional and centrist politicians, decreased to a total of 21 seats, and the Workers' Left Front won 3 seats for a total of 4.
+Other smaller parties won the remaining 5.
+Turnout reached a record low in modern Argentine history, at 67.43%, despite compulsory voting.

 Background

-These midterm elections were the first during the presidency of Javier Milei; his libertarian economic reform agenda was top of mind for many voters.
-Cristina Fernández de Kirchner, former president and leader of the primary opposition Justicialist Party, was serving a six-year house arrest sentence for a fraud conviction, and a lifetime ban from holding public office.